sketchytechky/salesforce_magic/README.md

     In [1]: %load_ext salesforce_magic
     In [2]: %%salesforce user,password,security_token
             select id from account
+    In [3]: %%salesforce
+            select id from account

+Credentials is remembered after first input.

 # Existing Issues:
 - Long queries and salesforce time out